fpiantini/Mini-Sushi-Flying-Critters/en/README.md

 8. To change a sprite’s costume, click on the sprite and go to the **Costumes** tab.
 Click the first icon under **New Costume** to add a costume from the library.
 Add two new costumes: you need two that are nearly the same to make the wings flap.
     * You can delete costumes using the Scissors button, or click on the **x** on the costume you want to get rid of.

-9. You can also draw your own costumes.
+9. Why not try drawing your own costumes?
 How about a bee instead of a butterfly?
 Click the **paintbrush** under New Costume.
 Draw a bee (or whatever you like).
 Then click the **Duplicate** button \(remember, it's next to the **Scissors**\) and click the costume you just made.
 In the second costume, change the wings so they are in a different position.